-- Any complaint must be in writing. - Any complaint must name CTS and/or the counselor that is subject to the complaint. - Any complaint must be filed within 180 days of when the complainant knew or should have known that the act or omission occurred. - The person(s) submitting the complaint will not be subject to any retaliation for filing the complaint.
+- Any complaint must be filed within 180 days of when the complainant knew or should have known that the act or omission occurred. - The person(s) submitting the complaint will not be subject to any retaliation for filing the complaint.